Derry-Adaptive/Drupal-Update-Report-Tool/README.md

 - Exclusion list is reset on page reload — perfect for testing across multiple sites.
 - CSV export triggers automatic download with site name and date.
 - Composer output uses machine names from drupal.org project links.
-- `8.x-` version prefixes are cleaned up for Composer compatibility.
+- `8.x-` version prefixes are cleaned for Composer compatibility.
 - Special characters in module names are safely quoted.

 ---